Particular/Workshop.NServiceBus/exercises/06/README.md

 ### Step 1

-Read the guidance and identify that by default is used to identify a endpoint instance.
+Read the guidance and identify what by default is used to identify an endpoint instance.

 ### Step 2